-• to Assistant Professor - The candidate must possess the Ph.D. degree and submit evidence of qualifications to meet, in due time, the standards required for the first reappointment.
-Those persons without the Ph.D. currently holding positions as Assistant Professors and Instructors at the community colleges shall not be affected by this provision.
+to Assistant Professor - The candidate must possess the doctorate or terminal degree and submit evidence of qualifications to meet, in due time, the standards required for the first reappointment.
+Those persons without the doctorate or terminal degree currently holding positions as Assistant Professors and Instructors at the community colleges shall not be affected by this provision.